 If you’re tired of dull, drab gray walks, patios and driveways, combine the hottest trends in hardscape design – stained concrete and stamped concrete.
 Called a “flat pour” in the industry, standard gray driveways are a “flat bore.”
-You can dress up your Madison WI area home with a driveway, patio or walk that’s extraordinary.
+You can dress up your stamped concrete Madison WI area home with a driveway, patio or walk that’s extraordinary.
 With a couple of added steps you go from dull to dramatic using the same basic materials.

 Stamping is a way to combine color and texture to give concrete the look of natural stone or wood.
 Do you think friends and neighbors would stop and stare if your driveway looks like reclaimed barn boards?
 Of course they would.